-The framework starts by assessing the mapping using the quality metrics outlined in Section 3.
+The framework starts by assessing the mapping using the quality metrics outlined in Section 4.
 After assessing the mapping, the framework generates a machine-readable validation report containing the identified quality violations.
 We will discuss the three following violations detected by our framework when assessing the mapping shown in Listing 1.

-Logical table definition.
-The logical table must reference either a table (or view) or an SQL query, however, the logical table definition in this mapping is empty.
+Incorrect term type.
+The term type for a predicate object map should be an IRI (rr:IRI), however, it has been defined as a literal (rr:Literal).

 Dereferencability of the URI.
 The resource ex:name cannot be retrieved.